-Madam Speaker, we will continue our facilitative role in the expansion of businesses and we will collaborate with the sector for it to transition into one which is globally competitive, innovative and productive.
+Madam Speaker, we will continue our facilitative role in the expansion of businesses, and we will collaborate with the sector for it to transition into one which is globally competitive, innovative and productive.
 We are supporting the Trinidad and Tobago Manufacturers' Association in its drive to double by 2025 non-energy manufacturing exports.
-The sector is already benefitting from the forex facility at the EximBank.
-In 2020, 97 businesses have utilized US\$100.0 million; and in the period January - August 2021 107 manufacturing businesses have already utilized US\$81.2 million, all geared for boosting exports.
+The sector is benefitting from the forex facility at the EximBank.
+In 2020, 97 businesses have utilised US\$100.0 million; and in the period January - we are focusing on improving the relative ease of doing business; we were assured that we will improve our current position of 105 out of 150 economies in the World Bank Doing Business Report 2020.
+However, there is a caveat.

+August 2021 107 manufacturing businesses have already utilised US\$81.2 million.